 Although brokers have discretionary authority to vote shares on "routine" matters, they do not have authority to vote shares on "non-routine" matters under applicable stock exchange rules.
-We believe that the following proposals to be voted on at the 2017 Annual General Meeting will be considered to be "non-routine" under the applicable stock exchange rule rules and, if you do not give your broker voting instructions on such proposals, your broker may not vote your shares with respect to these matters and your shares will be counted as "broker non-votes" with respect to the proposal.
+We believe that the following proposals to be voted on at the 2018 Annual General Meeting will be considered to be "non-routine" under the applicable stock exchange rule rules and, if you do not give your broker voting instructions on such proposals, your broker may not vote your shares with respect to these matters and your shares will be counted as "broker non-votes" with respect to the proposal.
 A "broker non-vote" occurs when shares held by a broker are not voted with respect to a particular proposal because the broker does not have or did not exercise discretionary authority to vote on the matter and has not received voting instructions from its clients.

 - Proposal No. 2 (approval of the appropriation of financial results); - Proposal No. 3 (discharge of the members of the Board of Directors and Executive Committee); - Proposal Nos.
-4.a-4.h (re-election of eight directors and the chairman to our Board of Directors); - Proposal Nos.
-5.a-5.d (re-election of the members of the Compensation Committee); - Proposal Nos.
-6.a-6.e (approval of the compensation for the Board of Directors and the members of the Executive Committee); - Proposal No. 7 (approval of an increase in the conditional capital for employee benefit plans); and - Proposal No. 8 (approval of the Amended and Restated CRISPR Therapeutics AG 2016 Stock Option and Incentive Plan).
+4.a-4.h (election and re-election of eight directors and the chairman to our Board of Directors); - Proposal Nos.
+5.a-5.c (re-election of the members of the Compensation Committee); - Proposal Nos.
+6.a-6.e (compensation for the Board of Directors and the members of the Executive Committee); - Proposal No. 7 (approval of an increase in the conditional capital for employee benefit plans); - Proposal No. 8 (approval of the CRISPR Therapeutics AG 2018 Stock Option and Incentive Plan); and - Proposal No. 9 (approval of increasing the maximum number of authorized share capital and extending the date by which the Board of Directors may increase authorized share capital).

-Regardless of whether your shares are held in street name, you are welcome to attend the 2017 Annual General Meeting.
+Regardless of whether your shares are held in street name, you are welcome to attend the 2018 Annual General Meeting.
 You may not vote shares held in street name in person at the meeting, however, unless you obtain a legal proxy, executed in your favor, from the holder of record (i.e., your broker).
 A legal proxy is not the form of proxy included with this proxy statement.
 You will not be able to vote shares you hold in street name in person at the meeting unless you have a legal proxy from your broker or other nominee issued in your name giving you the right to vote your shares.